srivats0603/Algos_Practice/README.md

 "multipy_string.py" - Given two integers in form of strings, this multiplies and returns an integer without explicit string to integer conversion.

-"remv_duplicates.py" - Given a sorted array, removes the duplicates in-place such that each element appear only once and returns the new length.
+"remv_duplicates.py" - Given a sorted array, this algo removes the duplicates in-place such that each element appear only once and returns the new length.

+"remv_duplicates_linked_list.py" - Given a sorted linked list, this algo removes all the nodes whose value appears more than once in the list.

 "remv_elem.py" - Given an array nums and a value val, this removes all instances of that value in-place and returns the new length